HealthyFryOption/AudioV/README.md

-# A hobby website for audio visualization meant for experimenting with 3D website that has Virtual Reality technology enabled.
+# A hobby website for audio visualization with Virtual Reality technology enabled.

+Please note that this website is created for the purpose of learning how to enable 3D Websites with VR Technology, and for me to learn how the sequence and code work.
+## Thus, the code is not written in the best, optimized / clean way so its is not a proper convention to follow for projects

 The website works best with an Oculus Quest and its controllers.

 * The right controller select button is in charge of interacting with interactable objects / other actions in the 3D space